Paris: Economy

 In 2021, the top French companies listed in the Fortune Global 500 all have their headquarters in the Paris Region.
 Six are in the central business district of the City of Paris, four are close to the city in the Hauts-de-Seine Department, three are in La Défense, and one is in Boulogne-Billancourt.
 Some companies, like Société Générale, have offices in both Paris and La Défense.
-The Paris Region is France's leading region for economic activity, with a GDP of €765 billion, of which €253 billion was in Paris city.
+The Paris Region is France's leading region for economic activity, with a GDP of €865 billion, of which €280 billion was in Paris city.
 In 2021, its GDP ranked first among the metropolitan regions of the EU, and its per-capita GDP PPP was the 8th highest.
 While the Paris region's population accounted for 18.8 percent of metropolitan France in 2019, the Paris region's GDP accounted for 32 percent of metropolitan France's GDP.

 The Paris Region economy has gradually shifted from industry to high-value-added service industries (finance, IT services) and high-tech manufacturing (electronics, optics, aerospace, etc.).
 The Paris region's most intense economic activity through the central Hauts-de-Seine department and suburban La Défense business district places Paris's economic centre to the west of the city, in a triangle between the Opéra Garnier, La Défense and the Val de Seine.
-While the Paris economy is dominated by services, and employment in manufacturing sector has declined sharply, the region remains an important manufacturing centre, particularly for aeronautics, automobiles, and "eco" industries.
+While the Paris economy is dominated by services, and employment in manufacturing sector has declined sharply, the region remains an important manufacturing centre, particularly for aeronautics, automobiles, and eco industries.

 In the 2017 worldwide cost of living survey by the Economist Intelligence Unit, based on a survey made in September 2016, Paris ranked as the seventh most expensive city in the world, and the second most expensive in Europe.
-In 2018, Paris was the most expensive city in the world with Singapore and Hong Kong.
+In 2018, Paris was the most expensive city in the world along with Singapore and Hong Kong.
 Station F is a business incubator for startups, noted as the world's largest startup facility.
 In 2022, Paris was the city with the ninth-highest cost of living in the world.